-But, having said that, the F&B modern eggshell paint is also suitable for flooring as it’s supposed to be so durable.
+But, having said that, the F&B modern eggshell paint is also suitable for flooring so it is really durable.
 This, along with the colour options, is why I opted to spend a bit more and go with F&B. In the scheme of things, I think £150 to completely transform a kitchen is a good investment.
 They have a lesser sheen paint (20% sheen with estate eggshell) which I think would have been easier to paint with but I went with the 40% sheen for its extra durability.
 And, despite the hard work, the finish is now brilliant and it looks GREAT.

 As you can see, painting the kitchen made a huge difference to the room, and removing some of the upper cupboards has helped to make the space feel more light and open.
-Just a few finishing touches to go and we’ll be redecorating the room too – but I need a rest first! 😂
+Just a few finishing touches to go – but I need a rest first! 😂

 What will I need to paint my kitchen cabinets?

 - Masking tape (I love frog tape for a clean line!)

 - And, of course, paint!
 Have a look below for some popular options.

 Which paint should I choose?

 Check out my detailed pros and cons review of these paints in my article – Which is the best paint for painting kitchen cupboards?